 Practical Takeaways: What Should You Do To Combat This?

-- Don’t drink tap water: Copper piping for water has become the norm, which contributes to ingesting much more copper than what can be found in your diet.
-Tap water also contains fluoride, which has been shown to reduce IQ (32).
+Don’t drink tap water: Copper piping for water has become the norm, which contributes to ingesting much more copper than what can be found in your diet.
+I filter my water with this high-quality filter.

-- Stop taking a multi-vitamin: Many multi-vitamins and multi-mineral supplements contain relatively high doses of copper.
-There are some multi-mineral supplements that purposely don't include copper.
-I take this one by Thorne.
-You can get it through Amazon.
+Stop taking a multi-vitamin: Many multi-vitamins and multi-mineral supplements contain relatively high doses of copper.
+However, there are some multi-mineral supplements that purposely don't include copper.
+I take this one.

-- Reduce oxidative stress: Glutathione and metallothionein are major antioxidants that protect the brain and can capture and remove excess copper from the body (54, 55, 56).
-N-Acetyl-Cysteine, Selenium, R-Lipoic Acid, and Vitamin C are nutrients that are essential for the production of glutathione and metallothionein and can support the chelation process.
-I take them all regularly.
-Now Foods has both NAC and the proper form of Selenium in one supplement.
+Reduce oxidative stress: Glutathione and metallothionein are major antioxidants that protect the brain and can capture and remove excess copper from the body (54, 55, 56).
+N-Acetyl-Cysteine, Selenium, Alpha Lipoic Acid and Vitamin C are nutrients that are essential for the production of glutathione and metallothionein and can support the chelation process.
+All four nutrients are part of the Optimal Antiox supplement.